UVA Cancer Center’s Nia Moving to Heal Classes

 The expressiveness of dance arts ~ Jazz, Modern Dance, & Duncan Dance

-The self healing potential of ~ Yoga, Feldenkrais, & The Alexander Technique
+The self-healing potential of ~ Yoga, Feldenkrais, & The Alexander Technique

 It was truly a JOY to discover Nia in 1997 while I was the Director of Health Promotion and assistant professor in the School of Medicine at the University of Virginia.
 I remember a colleague walking into my office with a flyer advertising a free Nia class that night at a local studio.
 She said, “Susan, this has your name all over it!”
-She was right!
+She was right.
 After enjoying classes for two years, I flew to California to take the first level of Nia training.
 I began teaching in Charlottesville a few months later.

 Nia students and teachers in Antwerp, New York City, Washington DC, Toronto, Seattle, Waimea (Hawaii), and cities in between have been moved by my signature workshop: Igniting the Power of the Pelvis.
 It combines the best of my experiences as a sexuality health educator, nourisher, and Nia teacher.

 Do you want what I’m having?
 Come dance with me!
-And please visit my

-Nia With Susan Tate Facebook page!
+Private Healing Nia Classes With Susan

-©2000 – 2017 Susan Tate
+©2000 – 2018 Susan Tate